Aggression in Your Dog

-Aggression is the most common and most serious behavior problem in dogs.
-Not only is it the reason why most owners seek professional help, it’s why thousands of dogs are surrendered to animal shelters every year.
-Aggression is more than just biting or threatening to bite.
-It can include destructive behavior, unhealthy dominance or territorialism in the family.
-This territorial behavior can include “resource guarding,” such as growling or snapping at anyone who gets near a toy, food bowl, or bedding.
-Aggression can also show up in fearful or timid dogs who suddenly bite, lunge, or attack out of fear.
+Aggression is a complex and serious behavior problem in dogs.
+Not only is it the most common reason that owners seek professional help, it’s the reason that thousands of dogs are surrendered to animal shelters every year.
+Aggression is more than just biting or threatening to bite; it can also include destructive or territorial behavior.
+Territorial behavior can include “resource guarding” such as growling or snapping at anyone who gets near a toy, food bowl, or bedding.
+Fearful or timid dogs may also behave aggressively.

 Types of Aggression in Dogs